lukeschneider7/DS5100_FP_montecarlo/README.md

 # Project Description

-This project is a montecarlo Die game Simulator
+This project is a montecarlo Die game Simulator for UVA MSDS Summer 2024 section of DS5100 Programming for Data Science.

 # MetaData
     Name: Luke Schneider